 Broccoli is harvested when heads are dense, 3" to 6" in diameter and before individual flower buds are distinguishable or yellow flowers can be seen.
 Cut 8" to 10" of stem with the head.
 Broccoli should be cooled as rapidly as possible and stored under cool conditions after harvest to slow down flower development.
 Side heads develop rapidly following removal of the terminal head, unless the cultivar used is a nonsprouting type.
 Harvesting may continue for several weeks.

 Brussels Sprouts should be harvested when sprouts are firm and are of the desired size for market.
 Sprouts can be harvested sequentially, working up the stalk as the season progresses, or entire stalks can be cut and marketed whole.

-Kale and collards are harvested by cutting off entire plants near ground level whole plants are then bunched, or lower leaves may be stripped from plants and packed individually.
+Kale and collards may be harvested by cutting off entire plants near ground level- whole plants are then bunched, or lower leaves may be stripped from plants and either bunched or packed individually.
 Multiple harvests are possible.
 Because of their perishability, kale and collards should be held as close to 32 F as possible.
 At this temperature, they can be held for 10 to 14 days.
 Relative humidity of at least 95 % is desirable to prevent wilting.
 Air circulation should be adequate to remove heat of respiration, but excessive air circulation will speed transpiration and wilting.

 Kohlrabi.
 The targeted harvest stage is when stems are full sized but before they begin to split.